-The fundamentals of acting will be studied in this class.
+This course will expand on the skills learned in Fundamentals of Acting and will concentrate on developing scene work.
 Emphasis will be on discovering and expanding creative potential through exercises in self-awareness, posture, movement, voice and personality projection.
 Students will complete a minimum of three in-class performances.
 3 hrs./wk. plus rehearsals and performances.
+Note: An honors contract is available.
+Contact the Honors Program Office, COM 201, for more information.